robertpitt/codex-relay/README.md

 - `.relay/runs/<ticket-id>/<run-id>.jsonl` stores streamed Codex run events.
 - `.relay/audit.jsonl` records status changes and clarification events.

-There is no database server, container stack, or hosted issue tracker requirement for local development.
+Local development does not require a database server, container stack, or hosted issue tracker.

 ## Prerequisites

-- Node.js 18 or newer.
-The Codex SDK integration requires Node 18+.
+- Node.js 18 or newer, required by the Codex SDK integration.
 - npm.
 The current lockfile is `package-lock.json`.
 - Git, strongly recommended.
 Relay can manage boards for non-Git folders, but Codex execution is disabled by default for non-Git projects.
-- Codex CLI and Codex authentication for agent-backed ticket drafting or execution.
+- Codex CLI and Codex authentication, only for agent-backed ticket drafting or execution.

-Manual board and ticket management works without Codex.
-Codex-backed features require `codex` to be available on `PATH` and an authenticated Codex session or API key.
+Manual board and ticket management does not require Codex.
+Codex-backed drafting and execution require `codex` to be available on `PATH` and an authenticated Codex session or API key.

 ## Local Setup

-From a clean checkout:
+Install dependencies from a clean checkout:

 ```sh
 npm install
 ```

-If you want to use Codex-backed drafting or execution, verify Codex before starting the app:
+Optional: verify Codex before starting the app if you plan to use Codex-backed drafting or execution:

 ```sh
 codex --version
 codex login
 ```

-Then start the Electron development app:
+Start the Electron development app:

 ```sh
 npm run dev
 ```

-In the app:
+To initialize a project in the app:

 1. Click `Add Project`.
 2. Choose a local project folder.